trynmaps/orion-gtfs/README.md

 # orion-gtfs
-Gets GTFS sources from config and uploads them to S3
+Gets GTFS sources from config and uploads them to S3.

-AWS Lambda Function runs hourly and updates the GTFS source files with the ones linked to in the config.
+Also includes utils involving GTFS data.

 ## Purpose

-We need a single reliable. source for GTFS files for each agency.
-Uploading them to S3 gives us versioning in case a GTFS update is broken (or just happens to break us) along with durability in case the agency changes the path of its GTFS or if it disappears.
+We need a single reliable source for GTFS data that is also versioned as to properly do analysis on routes that have changed.

 ## Usage